-This general purpose financial report has been prepared in accordance with the Corporations Act 2001, Australian Accounting Standards (AASBs) (including Australian Interpretations) adopted by the Australian Accounting Standards Board, and other authoritative pronouncements of the Australian Accounting Standards Board.
+This general purpose financial report has been prepared in accordance with the Corporations Act 2001, Australian Accounting Standards (AASBs) (including Australian Interpretations) adopted by the Australian Accounting Standards Board and other authoritative pronouncements of the Australian Accounting Standards Board.

 International Financial Reporting Standards (IFRS) refer to the overall framework of Standards and pronouncements approved by the International Accounting Standards Board (IASB).
 IFRS forms the basis of the AASBs.
 This financial report of the Group complies with IFRS.
-The current IFRS Standard for insurance contracts does not include a comprehensive set of recognition and measurement criteria.
-IFRS 17 was published on 18th May 2017 effective from 1st January 2023.
+IFRS 17 Insurance Contracts was published on 18th May 2017 and is effective from 1st January 2023.
 Until the adoption of that Standard, the financial reports of insurers in different countries that comply with IFRS may not be comparable in terms of the recognition and measurement of insurance contracts.